Bilal-Butt/Skin-cancer-detection-webapp/README.md

 scikit-learn
 pyngrok
 ```

-Install everything with:
 ```bash
 pip install -r requirements.txt
 ```

 ---

-## 💡 Key Technical Decisions
+## 💡 Decisions I made and why

+**Why TFLite for segmentation?**
+The full Keras U-Net is great for training, but it's overkill for inference.
+TFLite strips out everything that isn't needed at runtime — the result is a model that's faster to load, smaller in memory, and runs comfortably inside a Streamlit app without hogging resources.

+**Why EfficientNetB3 over B0?**
+More expressive feature hierarchy, higher preferred input resolution (300×300 vs 224×224), and 2–4% better accuracy on fine-grained texture tasks — all without the compute cost of B4 or B5.
+It's the sweet spot for this kind of work.
+The original setup was also forcing B0 into a non-native 256×256, which was a silent accuracy penalty we fixed by moving to B3 at its native resolution.

+**Why Focal Loss over plain crossentropy?**
+Because HAM10000 lies to you if you let it.
+The dataset is dominated by Melanocytic Nevus at ~67%.
+A model trained with standard crossentropy learns to predict NV constantly and still reports 67% accuracy — while completely missing every Melanoma.
+Focal Loss (γ=2.0, α=0.25) forces the model to focus on the hard examples it keeps getting wrong, which is exactly where clinical value lives.

+**Why Cosine Decay instead of ReduceLROnPlateau alone?**
+ReduceLROnPlateau only kicks in *after* training has already stalled.
+Cosine Decay starts reducing the learning rate smoothly from epoch 1, so you never get the sharp cliffs that purely reactive schedulers create.
+A ReduceLROnPlateau callback is still kept as a safety net, but Cosine Decay does the heavy lifting.

-**Why TFLite for the segmentation model?**
+**Why pass the segmentation mask into the classifier?**
-The U-Net is converted to TensorFlow Lite — a compressed, optimized format that is significantly faster for inference and smaller in memory, making it ideal for web deployment.

-**Why class weights during training?**
-HAM10000 is heavily imbalanced — Melanocytic Nevus (NV) makes up roughly 67% of all images.
-Without class weights, the model just predicts NV for everything and still looks accurate.
-Class weights force it to genuinely learn the rare but dangerous classes like Melanoma.
+Most pipelines dump the whole image into the classifier and hope it figures out what to focus on.
+But dermoscopy images are noisy — healthy skin, hair, ruler artefacts, and lighting gradients are all competing for attention.
+By zeroing out everything outside the U-Net mask first, the classifier gets a clean, lesion-only input.
+It's a one-line change in `preprocess_for_classifier()` that makes a real difference.

 **Why skip connections in U-Net?**
-Standard encoder-decoder networks lose spatial detail during downsampling.
-Skip connections pass encoder feature maps directly to the decoder, preserving fine-grained boundary information — critical for accurate lesion edge detection.

-**Why EfficientNetB0 over DenseNet201?**
-EfficientNetB0 achieves comparable accuracy with dramatically fewer parameters and faster inference time — the right trade-off for a real-time web application.
+Downsampling compresses spatial information — that's the whole point of the encoder.
+But for segmentation you actually *need* that fine-grained spatial detail to draw an accurate mask.
+Skip connections route the high-resolution encoder feature maps directly to the decoder at each scale, so the model can reconstruct clean lesion boundaries even after aggressive max-pooling.
+The decoder uses `add()` (residual-style merging) rather than concatenation, keeping the parameter count low.

+**Why hue and saturation augmentation?**
+Skin tone varies enormously across the global population.
+If you train only on the colour distribution of HAM10000, the model learns colour shortcuts instead of genuine structural features.
+Random hue (±0.05) and saturation (0.8–1.2) shifts during training force the model to generalise across skin tones.
+Pixels are clipped to [0, 255] after augmentation to keep them in EfficientNet's expected input range.

 ---

-## 🖥️ System Specs Used for Training
+## 🖥️ What I trained on

 | Component | Spec |
 |-----------|------|
 | Processor | Core i7, 2.30 GHz |
 | Training Environment | Google Colab (T4 GPU) |
 | Language | Python 3.10 |
 | Framework | TensorFlow / Keras |

 ---

-## 🌍 Impact
+## 🌍 Why this matters beyond the code

-**Societal Impact:**
-- Increases accessibility to early skin cancer screening regardless of location
+**For people:**
+- Skin cancer screening is expensive and inaccessible in a lot of places.
+This makes it a bit less so.
-- Enables self-screening from home before visiting a specialist
+- Self-screening from home becomes possible before ever stepping into a clinic.
-- Promotes awareness and preventive behaviour around skin health
-- Supports dermatologists by handling initial screening, letting them focus on complex cases

-**Healthcare Impact:**
-- Reduces unnecessary invasive procedures through accurate early detection
-- Lowers overall healthcare costs for patients and systems
-- Enables real-time skin lesion analysis via web and mobile platforms
+- Awareness matters.
+If seeing "High Risk — Melanoma" makes someone book an appointment they'd otherwise skip, that's a life.
+**For healthcare:**
+- Doctors are overloaded.
+Pre-screening tools that filter out obvious benign cases give them more time for the complex ones.
+- Fewer unnecessary biopsies means lower costs and less stress for patients.
+- The patient record capture feature means this can slot into real clinical workflows, not just live as a demo.
 ---

 ## 📚 References

 1. WHO — Global skin cancer burden statistics
 2. Global Cancer Statistics 2020 — Melanoma in Pakistan
 3. Ronneberger O., Fischer P., Brox T. (2015) — U-Net: Convolutional Networks for Biomedical Image Segmentation, MICCAI
 4. Tan M., Le Q. (2019) — EfficientNet: Rethinking Model Scaling for CNNs, Google Brain
+5. Lin T., et al. (2017) — Focal Loss for Dense Object Detection, Facebook AI Research
-5. Tschandl P., Rosendahl C., Kittler H. (2018) — HAM10000 Dataset
+6. Tschandl P., Rosendahl C., Kittler H. (2018) — HAM10000 Dataset
-6. ISIC Archive — International Skin Imaging Collaboration
+7. ISIC Archive — International Skin Imaging Collaboration
-7. Aksoy S. (2025) — Skin Lesion Segmentation Using U-Net, IJFMR vol. 7
+8. Aksoy S. (2025) — Skin Lesion Segmentation Using U-Net, IJFMR vol. 7
 ---

 ## ⚠️ Disclaimer

 > This tool is built for **educational and research purposes only**.
 It is **not a certified medical device** and should **never replace professional medical advice, diagnosis, or treatment**.
-Always consult a licensed and qualified dermatologist for any skin health concerns.
+Please — if something looks wrong, see a dermatologist.
+This app can point you in a direction.
+A qualified doctor makes the call.

 ---

-## 👨‍💻 Author
+## 👨‍💻 About me

 **Muhammad Bilal Butt**
 - 🎓 BS Computer Engineering — COMSATS University Islamabad, Abbottabad Campus
 - 💻 GitHub: [@Bilal-Butt](https://github.com/Bilal-Butt)
 - 📧 Email: mics.pes@gmail.com
+I built this as my final year project, but it became something I genuinely care about.
+If you're working on something similar, or have feedback, I'd love to hear from you.

 ---

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+Open source under the [MIT License](LICENSE).
+Use it, build on it, improve it.

 ---

-*If this project helped you or sparked your interest, a ⭐ on GitHub means a lot — it helps others find it too!*
+*If this project was useful to you or sparked an idea — a ⭐ on GitHub genuinely means a lot.
+It helps other people find it too.*